rajpranavxc/QuizSphere/README.md

-# Quiz App
+# QuizSphere

-This project contains a small quiz app: frontend in React (Vite) and backend in Go.
+This project (QuizSphere) contains a small quiz app: frontend in React (Vite) and backend in Go.

 Features:
 - Four quiz types: `add`, `subtract`, `multiply`, `divide`.